TheKingOfLogic/Descriptive-Analytics-Project---2023-Bank-Transactions-Analytics/README.md

 # Descriptive Analytics Project – 2023 Bank Transactions Analysis

 ## Problem Statement
-As a **Financial Manager**, I need actionable insights into the distribution and patterns of customer transactions in 2023.
-This includes analyzing transaction volumes, amounts, and usage trends across different **locations**, **transaction types**, and **service channels**.
-The goal is to understand:

-- Which branches and digital platforms drive the most activity
-- Areas where performance is low
-- How customers engage with banking services
+"As a Financial Manager, I need actionable insights into the distribution and patterns of customer transactions in 2023.
+This includes analyzing transaction volumes, amounts, and usage trends across different locations, transaction types, and service channels.
+The goal is to understand which branches and digital platforms drive the most activity, identify areas where performance is low, and determine how customers engage with our banking services."

 ## Dashboard Screenshot
 ![Dashboard Screenshot](Bank_Transactions_Dashboard.png)